DiegoRodasRodriguez/PMTs_signal_analysis/README.md

 # PMTs_signal_analysis

-Scripts to analyze PMT's signals
+Scripts to analyze PMT's signals ---> script's author: Diego González Díaz

 This repository contains 6 folders, each one contains a feature for the analysis of the PMTs signals obtained.
 Inside every folder there is a README file that datails the steps and speciffications to proper run the scripts in your computer.